frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask pardon for my sins, and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"Then the mother of Zebedee sons came with her sons to make a request of him, and bowed low, and he said to her, 'What is it you want?'
+"Then the mother of Zebedee\'s sons came with her sons to make a request of him, and bowed low, and he said to her, 'What is it you want?'
 She said to him, 'Promise that these two sons of mine may sit one at your right hand, and the other at your left in your kingdom.'
 Jesus answered, 'You do not know what you are asking.
 Can you drink the cup that I am going to drink?'
 They replied, 'We can'" (Matt.
 20:20-22).

 While Our Lord was on His way to Jerusalem, He spoke for the third time to His disciples about His Passion and Death, and of His glorious Resurrection.